Melisa-t/Meltronomy/README.md

 ### UI Preview

-> Example screens to give you a sense of the app:

 - **Ingredient Input** – enter items and build your list.
 - **Recipe Generation** – recipes displayed after API call.
 - **Reset State** – clear list and start over with a single click.